45 Taiwanese foods we can't live without

 Also on CNNGo: Be a Taipei Sweet Potato Mama for a day

-One good thing about the hot, humid and stormy summers in Taiwan is the excuse to eat shaved ice mountain.
+One good thing about the hot, humid and stormy Taiwan summers is the excuse to eat shaved ice mountain.

-An oversized pile of shaved ice is heaped with fresh fruit and flavorings, such as mango pieces, juice and sweet condensed milk.
-It wins hands down just by looks alone.
+A pile of shaved ice is heaped with fresh fruit and flavorings, such as mango pieces, juice and sweet condensed milk.
+The result is super-appealing just by looks alone.

-A more traditional take is a smaller option, less dramatic but with freshly made mini rice balls.
+A more traditional take uses freshly made mini rice balls.